software-tools-books/js4ds/callbacks.md

 title: "Programming with Callbacks"
 ---

+> **Questions**
+>
+> - What happens when a function is defined?
+> - How can I pass a function to another function?
+> - Why would I want to do that?
+> - What are higher-order functions?
+> - What higher-order functions do JavaScript arrays provide?
+> - What is a closure?
+> - When and why are closures useful?

 - JavaScript relies heavily on _callback functions_
   - Instead of me giving you a result, you give me a function that tells me what to do next